 3. Bullet Points

-Another important part of education resume formatting is bullet points.
-Bullets allow you to present a list of data in an organized and easy-to-read manner, this could be a list of relevant education transferable skills.
-It is also an excellent way to grab the reader’s attention and draw it to certain topics.
 For example, under Professional Experience, you will want to list each relevant job you have held (including job title, school, location, and dates employed), in addition to correlating job responsibilities and achievements.
-The education career achievements should be listed in bullet point format to make them truly stand out, and concretely demonstrate your ability to do an excellent job in the classroom.
+The education career achievements should be listed in bullet-point format to make them stand out and demonstrate your ability to do an excellent job in the classroom.

-Throughout this section, you will need to incorporate keywords relevant to the position you are seeking.
-The education career achievements should be listed in bullet point format to make them truly stand out, and concretely demonstrate your ability to do an excellent job in the classroom.
+Throughout this section, you must incorporate keywords relevant to your desired position.
+The education career achievements should be listed in bullet-point format to make them stand out and demonstrate your ability to do an excellent job in the classroom.

 4. Display of Name, Contact Information, and Desired Job Position

-The most important details you could possibly include in your instructor resume are your name and contact information – if potential employers don’t know how to get ahold of you, you will miss out on what might be an incredible job opportunity!
-Your name should appear right at the top of your job application documents, as well as clearly labeled contact info (mailing address, home phone number, cell phone, email address, and LinkedIn page).
-The next crucial piece you must highlight is your desired position, i.e. Elementary School Teacher, High School Mathematics Teacher, Early Childhood Teacher, Educational Administrator, Education Consultant, and so forth.
+The most important details you could include in your instructor resume are your name and contact information – if potential employers don’t know how to get ahold of you, you will miss out on what might be an incredible job opportunity!
+Your name should appear at the top of your job application documents and clearly labeled contact info (mailing address, home phone number, cell phone, email address, and LinkedIn page).
+The next crucial piece you must highlight is your desired position, i.e., Elementary School Teacher, High School Mathematics Teacher, Early Childhood Teacher, Educational Administrator, Education Consultant, and so forth.

 If you are open to various positions, you may want to say “Professional Educator,” with the grade levels or subjects tactfully listed below.